 With the support of release aid, you can pull draw weight easily.
 It makes sure that you are not putting the tension on your fingers, preferably on the arm muscles.
 Nowadays, compound bows are coming in with built-in release aid.

-How to Shoot a Compound Bow More Accurately
+How to Shoot a Compound bow for beginner More Accurately

 In this section, we will illustrate all the steps so that you can learn how to shoot a compound bow just like professional archers.
 Let's start with the basics first.